 Some intel motherboards have custom audio drivers that the manufacturer does not provide.
 But some motherboards have built-in Realtek audio support.
 You must download the Realtek driver from the Intel website for those motherboards.

 Outdated Realtek Version: The latest update to Windows 10 may have made the Realtek audio driver no longer work.
 By visiting the official website of Realtek, you will be able to check for any available updates.

 Incompatible Version: If you use a version of the Realtek audio driver that isn’t compatible with Windows 10, the driver might not work right after you install the Windows 10 update.
 You can find out if your driver is compatible by going to Realtek’s website and searching for the model of your specific driver there.

 Incomplete Windows Update: The Windows 10 update was not finished properly, and some files may be missing.
 It can also cause the Realtek audio driver to stop working.

 Hardware Issues: In rare cases, the hardware might be why the Realtek audio driver is not working.
 It’s like if you switched to other speakers, and Realtek is not detecting them.
 Or the headphone jack needs to be seated properly.

 Check if a more recent version of the Realtek audio driver is the first thing on your to-do list.
 To do this, you can visit the official website of Realtek and check for any new updates.
 If there is an updated driver available, download and install it.

 Automatic Update – Via Device Manager

 This method is very convenient.
 It would be best if you have a fast working internet connection.
-Device manager is the program which lets you manage all the drivers installed on your computer.
+Device Manager is the program that lets you manage all the drivers installed on your computer.
 You can use it to update or uninstall drivers or even disable them altogether.
 To update the Realtek Drivers,

 - You will see the Realtek Audio Driver; right-click on it to open the file.